yeetergamer/Coinsminer/README.md

 1. Clone the repository.
 2. Install the required dependencies (`requests` library).
-3. If you have any questions make sure to contact phonecable on discord.
+3. If you have any questions make sure to contact policewoman on discord.
 4. Have fun mining!